frederickaplan/fdh/files/PART2/fdh-2-1.md

 A digital image is the result of a complex algorithm and a particular hardware.

-The resolution depends largely on the optics of the capturing system (diffraction, lens aberrations) and only partly on the megapixels.
+Resolution: The resolution depends largely on the optics of the capturing system (diffraction, lens aberrations) and only partly on the megapixels.

 An digital image is difficult to interpret if the information about the software and hardware used are not provided.